samjhill/sonic-ferrocrete/README.md

 - **What:** Open hardware + material recipes for sculpting cementitious mixes with sound, magnets, and electromagnets.
 - **Who:** Makers, architects, materials researchers, and curious experimenters who want repeatable bench protocols.
 - **Why:** Freeze standing waves and magnetic veining into panels to explore new building skins, art pieces, and responsive surfaces.
-- **How:** Print or CNC the tray, follow Mode A/B protocols, log results, and share back via the provided issue templates.
+- **How:** Assemble the bench (transducer, tray, magnet sled), follow Mode A/B protocols, log results, and share back via the provided issue templates.

 ## Table of Contents